Configuration of Linux Initiator for StorPool iSCSI¶

 systemctl restart mutipathd

-Install iscsi initiator toools:
+Install iscsi initiator tools:

 yum -y install iscsi-initiator-utils

-Set Initiator IQN in /etc/iscsi/initiatorname.iscsi
+Set Initiator IQN in /etc/iscsi/initiatorname.iscsi :

 InitiatorName=iqn.2019-01.com.storpool:s09-1

-Set following values in /etc/iscsi/iscsid.conf
+Set the following values in /etc/iscsi/iscsid.conf:

-multipath:
+• multipath:

-node.session.timeo.replacement_timeout = 0 node.conn[0].timeo.noop_out_interval = 1 node.conn[0].timeo.noop_out_timeout = 1non-multipath:
+node.session.timeo.replacement_timeout = 0

-node.session.timeo.replacement_timeout = -1 node.conn[0].timeo.noop_out_interval = 1 node.conn[0].timeo.noop_out_timeout = 1
+node.conn[0].timeo.noop_out_interval = 1

-Restart iscsid
+Restart iscsid:

 systemctl restart iscsid